khushi999/SolarIQ/README.md

 **SolarIQ** is a climate tech product that uses global weather data and time series modeling to:

 * Predict next-day solar power output
-* Estimate cost savings based on system size and electricity rates *(coming soon)*
+* Estimate cost savings based on system size and electricity rates
 * Provide an easy-to-use interface for homeowners, solar agents, students, and researchers

-Originally based on Open Climate Fix's UK dataset, the project **pivoted to NASA POWER API** to allow **location-based, real-time forecasts** globally.
+The backend is a FastAPI application, and the model was trained using PyTorch.
+The app is deployed on Render.

 ---

 ### How It Works

 1. **Location Detection**
-   - Detects user location using IP (via ipinfo.io)
+   - Detects user location using IP (via ipinfo.io) or manual input.

 2. **Data**
-   - Fetches solar irradiance, temperature, and humidity using [NASA POWER API](https://power.larc.nasa.gov/)
+   - Fetches solar irradiance, temperature, and humidity using the [NASA POWER API](https://power.larc.nasa.gov/).

 3. **Processing**
-   - Cleans and scales the data
+   - Cleans and scales the data.
-   - Creates 7-day rolling input sequences for prediction
+   - Creates 7-day rolling input sequences for prediction.

 4. **Modeling**
-   - (Coming soon) Train an LSTM-based time series model
+   - A trained LSTM-based time series model predicts the next day's solar irradiance.

 5. **UI**
-   - (Coming soon) Streamlit interface where users input location/system size and get a forecast & savings estimate
+   - A modern web interface built with HTML, CSS, and JavaScript allows users to get a forecast and savings estimate.

 ---